aazuspan/geeSharp/README.md

 ```

 ## Installation
-- Visit https://code.earthengine.google.com/?accept_repo=users/aazuspan/geeSharpening.
-This will link the library to your GEE account, allowing you to import functions.
 - Import sharpening functions by including `var sharpening = require("users/aazuspan/geeSharpening:sharpening");` in your script.
 - Import image quality functions by including `var quality = require("users/aazuspan/geeSharpening:quality");` in your script.